 The gallery below features some of my photos from backpacking Yellowstone’s Bechler Canyon.
 Scroll below the gallery for the link to my story about this trip, which includes my expert tips on how to take it yourself.

 A backcountry permit is required for overnight camping in Yellowstone’s backcountry.
 Bechler Canyon is popular, so reserve a backcountry permit in advance.
 Starting in 2022, Yellowstone is accepting reservations for backcountry permits during the prime backpacking season, May 15 through Nov.
 5, at recreation.gov/permits/4675323.
 For the best chance of getting a permit for popular backpacking trips like Bechler Canyon, enter the the Early Access Lottery, which runs from 8 a.m.
 Mountain Time on March 1 through 11:59 p.m.
 Mountain Time on March 20.
 General reservations are open April 26 through Nov.
 2.

 I can help you plan this or any other trip you read about at my blog.
 Find out more here.

-See my feature story about this trip “In Hot (and Cold) Water: Backpacking Yellowstone’s Bechler Canyon”—which, like the many stories about trips at The Big Outside, which always include the necessary information and my detailed tips on planning and executing them, will require a paid membership to my blog.
+See my feature story about this trip “In Hot (and Cold) Water: Backpacking Yellowstone’s Bechler Canyon”—which, like many stories about trips at The Big Outside, includes my detailed tips on planning this trip and requires a paid membership to read in full.